 Tumors involving the vocal cords and laryngeal paralysis can also cause your cat’s meow to change.
 This is a condition where the nerve that controls the vocal folds becomes damaged.
 This stops the larynx from opening properly and leads to a change of voice.

-But be rest assured that these issues are uncommon and only occur in extreme cases.
+These issues are uncommon and only occur in extreme cases.
 Less serious conditions like cat herpes or calicivirus, which is a virus that causes infection in cats, can easily alter the sound of a cat’s meow.
 Other symptoms include runny eyes, a snotty nose, and excessive sneezing.
-You might know both conditions better as the common cat cold, which is highly treatable and rarely life-threatening.
+You’ll know these conditions as the common cat cold.

 Cat’s Meow Sounds Squeaky

 Squeaky, bird-like meows are used by mother cats when teaching her kittens to pay attention.
-These utterances sound like chirps and are used by cats to try and get their human owners’ attention.
-They’re described in the National Center or Biotechnology Information as a high-pitched sound with a rise of the tone near the end of the vocalization.
+These utterances sound like chirps and are used by cats to get their human owners’ attention.
+They’re described in the National Center for Biotechnology Information as a high-pitched sound with a rise of the tone near the end of the vocalization.

-Squeaky sounds also indicate when a cat is excited, happy, or happy to see you.
-These aren’t permanent meow sounds though; they’re used specifically to communicate with humans.
+Squeaky sounds also indicate when a cat is excited or happy to see you.
+These aren’t permanent meow sounds; they’re used solely to communicate with humans.

-In more serious cases, a constant squeaky meow could signify that a cat has sustained damage to its vocal cords.
+A constant squeaky meow could signify that a cat has sustained damage to its vocal cords.
 While damaged vocal cords usually result in impaired vibration and vocal power, they can in some circumstances cause a squeaky meow.
-Surgery is normally required to repair the level of sound.
+Surgery is normally required.

 While extremely rare, some cats also suffer from a birth defect where their vocal cords don’t develop properly.
 Instead of a meow, an affected kitten will only be able to let out a squeak.
-This is likely to continue for the remainder of its life and will become part of its unique personality.
+This is likely to continue for the remainder of its life.

 Cat Can’t Meow and Is Gagging

 Gagging can be a serious cause for concern.
-The most common reason for a loss of voice is laryngitis, which we’ve already highlighted as an issue that often affects a cat’s meow.
-Because laryngitis is painful for your cat, it can encourage your pet to gag in an attempt to eliminate the pain.
+The most common reason for a cat losing its voice is laryngitis, which we’ve already highlighted as an issue that affects a cat’s meow.
+Because laryngitis is painful for your cat, it can encourage it to gag in an attempt to eliminate the pain.

-Laryngitis also leads to chronic coughing and excessive vocalization – both of which will put a large strain on a cat’s vocal cords.
-This can cause a cat to lose its voice.
+Laryngitis also leads to chronic coughing and excessive vocalization, both of which will put a large strain on a cat’s vocal cords.
+This can cause a cat to lose the ability to speak.

-Another more common reason for gagging in cats is because a foreign object has started to interfere with the vocal cords.
-This includes hairballs.
+Another common reason for gagging in cats is a foreign object has started to interfere with the vocal cords.
 If your cat has swallowed something that has become stuck in its throat, it will gag to try and remove the object from its body.
-Larger objects or objects that have been stuck for an extended period will eventually cause your cat to lose its voice as it becomes sore and the airways become more restricted.
+Larger objects or objects that have been stuck for an extended period will eventually cause your cat to lose its voice as it becomes sore and the airways more restricted.

 Cat Vocal Cords

-A cat’s vocal ford cords also feature an additional membrane used for purring.
-This is called the ventricular cords.
+A cat’s vocal cords also feature an additional membrane used for purring, called the ventricular cords.
 Meows can be made when nerve signals from the brain are sent to nerves in the larynx.

-A change or loss of voice in cats is caused by two things.
+Two things cause a change or loss of voice in cats.
 The first is that something is stopping the vocal cords from vibrating.
 This includes:

 - Injuries, whether inside or outside the throat, can cause swelling.
 This can affect a cat’s vocal cords and stop a cat from producing sound.

-- An abscess.
+- Abscesses.
 If your cat is prone to fighting with other animals, it’s more likely to develop a painful abscess that can become enlarged and interfere with the vocal cord function.